-2. Impact: Cumulative Plus Project.
+Impact: Cumulative Plus Project.

 The Project results in significant impacts to five City of Rancho Cordova intersections, the Zinfandel and US 50 freeway ramp intersection, one new Project roadway segment, four City of Rancho Cordova roadway segments, six Caltrans freeway segments, and four Caltrans freeway ramps.
 Mitigation is included which will improve operating conditions to acceptable levels for most of these facilities, but there are some impacts for which no feasible mitigation exists.
-These are: the Zinfandel and US 50 freeway ramp intersection, the intersection of Sunrise Boulevard and International Drive, Grant Line Road from North Loop Road to Douglas Road, eastbound US 50 from Watt Avenue to Bradshaw Road, eastbound US 50 from Rancho Cordova Parkway to Hazel Avenue, westbound US 50 from Hazel Avenue to Rancho Cordova Parkway, westbound US 50 from Mather Field Road to Power Inn/Howe Avenue, eastbound US 50 Exit Ramp to Watt Avenue, eastbound US 50 Slip Ramp Entrance from Watt Avenue, westbound US 50 Exit Ramp to Watt Avenue, and westbound US 50 Slip Ramp Entrance from Watt Avenue. following intersections and roadway segments would be significantly impacted under the "Cumulative Plus Project" scenario:
+These are: the Zinfandel and US 50 freeway ramp intersection, the intersection of Sunrise Boulevard and International Drive, Grant Line Road from North Loop Road to Douglas Road, eastbound US 50 from Watt Avenue to Bradshaw Road, eastbound US 50 from Rancho Cordova Parkway to Hazel Avenue, westbound US 50 from Hazel Avenue to Rancho Cordova Parkway, westbound US 50 from Mather Field Road to Power Inn/Howe Avenue, eastbound US 50 Exit Ramp to Watt Avenue, and westbound US 50 Slip Ramp Entrance from Watt Avenue.
+The following intersections and roadway segments would be significantly impacted under the "Cumulative Plus Project" scenario:

-School Access and North Loop Road - intersection.

-Sunrise Boulevard and Douglas Road - intersection.

-Grant Line Road and Douglas Road - intersection.

-Grant Line Road and North Loop Road - intersection.

-Grant Line Road and University Boulevard - intersection.

-North Loop Road from Street D to Street F - roadway.

-Grant Line Road from Rancho Cordova Parkway to Kiefer Boulevard - roadway.

-Grant Line Road from Kiefer Boulevard to University Boulevard - roadway.

-Grant Line Road from North Loop Road to Douglas Road - roadway.

-Grant Line Road from Douglas Road to White Rock Road - roadway.
+- School Access and North Loop Road intersection. - Sunrise Boulevard and Douglas Road intersection. - Grant Line Road and Douglas Road intersection. - Grant Line Road and North Loop Road intersection. - Grant Line Road and University Boulevard intersection. - North Loop Road from Street D to Street F roadway. - Grant Line Road from Rancho Cordova Parkway to Kiefer Boulevard roadway. - Grant Line Road from Kiefer Boulevard to University Boulevard roadway. - Grant Line Road from North Loop Road to Douglas Road roadway. - Grant Line Road from Douglas Road to White Rock Road roadway.

 Finding: Specific economic, legal, social, technological, or other considerations make infeasible the project alternatives identified in the EIR.
 There are a number of mitigation measures that would avoid the impacts from traffic generated by the Project in the "Cumulative Plus Project" scenario to a less than significant level, but due to the fact that many of the mitigation measures described in the EIR would need to be implemented in adjacent jurisdictions, the County cannot guarantee that the suggested traffic improvements would ever get funded and constructed.
-Consequently, the Board must find that because many of the traffic improvements would be needed in jurisdictions beyond the County's control and authority, the Board must find that the traffic impacts on those roadways segments and intersections identified in the EIR to be significant and unavoidable.
-In other cases, even if the suggested traffic mitigation improvement were to get built, it would still not result in a level of service that would allow the Board to reach a conclusion that the Project's impacts are less-than-significant.
+Consequently, LAFCo must find that because many of the traffic improvements would be needed in jurisdictions beyond the County's control and authority, LAFCo must find that the traffic impacts on those roadways segments and intersections identified in the EIR to be significant and unavoidable.
+In other cases, even if the suggested traffic mitigation improvement were to get built, it would still not result in a level of service that would allow LAFCo to reach a conclusion that the Project's impacts are less-than-significant.LAFCo has been presented with no evidence to contradict its conclusion in this regard.